 Were these people born with excellence?
 Absolutely not!
 Excellence is an acquired skill that comes from nurturing and mentoring.
 Our parents, teachers, peers, and mentors, as well as the environment all play important parts in achieving this.
 The good news is that it is never too late to achieve excellence—as long as you are committed and are prepared to exercise the discipline and action required.

 It is much easier to be excellent than not to be excellent.
 This may be difficult to believe, but consider how good you feel about your work when you are striving for excellence.
 And how this leads to your team feeling good, as well as your customers.
-In fact, striving for excellence can give you many rewards and can create a positive energy chain.
+In fact, striving to excel can give you many rewards and can create a positive energy chain.
 The reverse is true when you do half-hearted work.

 Excellence is a game of inches.
 Every one thing you do a little bit better creates excellence.
 So become an inch better—as a parent, spouse, employer, employee, professional, or friend—and see what a difference that inch makes.
 Remember, the difference between the person who wins the race and the person who comes second, is only an inch!